serre-lab/KuraNet/README.md

 `pip install -r requirements.txt`

 to install all necessary requirements (besides Python and CUDA backend).
+Note that current versions of pip do not work with Python 3.5.
+If you encounter any installion problems, consider using pip version 20.4.3.

 ## Examples